SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Running

 7
 Move is 5.
-To increase this to eight meters per round means a diﬃculty of 15 (5 to climb the tree plus +10 to increase the movement by onehalf, or three meters, of his base climbing Move).
+To increase this to eight meters per round means a difficulty of 15 (5 to climb the tree plus +10 to increase the movement by onehalf, or three meters, of his base climbing Move).
-Additional modiﬁers can be found in the “Example Skill Diﬃculties” chapter.
+Additional modiﬁers can be found in the "Example Skill Difficulties" chapter.

-The diﬃculty to cover rapidly a distance on foot is determined by the number of extra movements the character takes.
+The difficulty to cover rapidly a distance on foot is determined by the number of extra movements the character takes.
 One movement equals the character’s Move value; two movements equals twice the Move value, and so on.
-For each movement beyond the ﬁrst, add 5 to the base diﬃculty of zero.
+For each movement beyond the ﬁrst, add 5 to the base difficulty of zero.
-Example: A character with a Move of 10 meters per round who wants to move 20 meters in one round has a running diﬃculty of 5, while a character who wants to move 40 meters has a diﬃculty of 15.
+Example: A character with a Move of 10 meters per round who wants to move 20 meters in one round has a running difficulty of 5, while a character who wants to move 40 meters has a difficulty of 15.
 A character who fails his running roll in the ﬁrst round covers only his Move or may even trip, depending on how badly the player missed the roll.
-See the “Accelerating and Decelerating” section for details on what happens in subsequent rounds.
+See the "Accelerating and Decelerating" section for details on what happens in subsequent rounds.

 Swimming